melektron/epaper_picture_frame/docs/README.md

 ```
 ![pal2](pal2.png)

-This pallette however produced a very bleached out image, mostly due to the more gray then white white color.
+This palette however produced a very bleached out image, mostly due to the more gray then white white color.
 Skin and white clothing were mostly just blobs of gray without any dithering effect.
 Adjusting the blue and white colors improves this a lot already:

 ```jsonc
 // pal3